manjeetsingh10/Order_cart_assignment/README.md

 4) Repeat **Step 3** untill all orders are assigned
 5) Return list of vehicles which are assigned.

-Time Complexity: O(V * N): as We Check Each vehicle with every order to check if it can accomodate it space Complexity: O(N), as we store the order id in HashSet
+* Time Complexity: O(V * N): as We Check Each vehicle with every order to check if it can accomodate it
+* Space Complexity: O(N), as we store the order id in HashSet

 Where **V** is the number of available vehicles.
 I Where **N** is the size or number of given orders